dynawo/dyn-grid-compliance-verification/docs/tutorial/2_general_usage.md

   model.
 It is only available if the Dynawo simulator finishes successfully.
 * **curves_reference.csv**:
   File with the reference curves obtained from user input for validating the producer's model.
-It is only available as output of the `dgcv validate` command.
+It is only available as output of the `dycov validate` command.
 * **outputs**:
   Directory with the output generated by the dynamic simulation of the model